 What are customers saying about Byte and SmileDirectClub?

-Both companies have thousands of customer reviews available, but Byte has a much better ratio of positive reviews to negative ones than SmileDirectClub.
-Customers of both companies love how convenient they make the teeth alignment process, but SmileDirectClub customers have plenty of complaints about inconsistent customer support responsiveness, but the company has made improvements since then.
+Both companies have thousands of customer reviews available, but Byte has a much better ratio of positive to negative feedback.
+Customers of both companies love how convenient they make the teeth alignment process.
+In the past, SmileDirectClub customers have complained about inconsistent customer support responsiveness, but the company has made improvements since then.

 How do I know which option is right for me?